Counseling Lessons

 ACP Vision Survey (Naviance)

-Thomas Jefferson High School Application – Students (Algebra/Geometry only) will be given an overview of TJHSST, how the application process works, and relevant deadlines.
-(This lesson is TBD as TJHSST is in the process of overhauling their admissions process – no timeline has currently been provided)
+Thomas Jefferson High School Application – Interested students enrolled in Algebra/Geometry will be given an opportunity to sign up for an overview of TJHSST, how the application process works, and relevant deadlines.
+10/20/25

 Specialty program; Utilizing VA Wizard/Naviance “Course Planner” to see course offerings at feeder high school; can assemble mock-academic plan